-The Nuclear Regulatory Commission on Thursday said that one of the Limerick nuclear units in Montgomery County would receive additional oversight after a determination that the operators followed inadequate safety procedures.
+The Nuclear Regulator Commission on Thursday said that one of the Limerick nuclear units in Montgomery County will receive additional oversight following a determination that the operators followed inadequate safety procedures.

 The partially open valves created a path that would have prevented the majority of water from the reactor core isolation cooling system from reaching the reactor during an accident, the commission said.

 "Because nuclear power plants are equipped with multiple safety systems, the reactor still could have been cooled and the plant safely shut down despite the condition," the NRC said.
 The unavailability of the system represented "a reduction in the plant's safety margins."